benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q066.png)

-_**Q151:** Any person who owns more than 10 vehicles, at least one is Chinese.
-Only the Chinese vehicles will be returned_
+_**Q151:** Any person who owns more than 10 horses, at least one is Chinese.
+Only the Chinese horses will be returned_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q151.png)

-_**Q152:** Any person who owns more than 10 vehicles.
-Only the Chinese vehicles will be returned_
+_**Q152:** Any person who owns more than 10 horses.
+Only the Chinese horses will be returned_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q152.png)